 Peripheral Artery Disease

-Peripheral artery disease (PAD) is commonly caused by atherosclerosis, which is a build-up of plaque deposited in the walls of blood vessels.
-These plaques are made of cholesterol, fatty substances, calcium, and other products which can cause the arteries to become stiff and narrowed.
+Peripheral artery disease (PAD) is commonly caused by atherosclerosis, which is a buildup of plaque deposited in the walls of blood vessels.
+These plaques are made of cholesterol, fatty substances, calcium, and other products that can cause the arteries to become stiff and narrowed.
 This can eventually lead to decreased or completely blocked blood flow to the arms and legs.

 Other risk factors for developing PAD include high blood pressure, high cholesterol, kidney disease or CAD.
 As we age, the likelihood of having PAD also increases.

 Test Your Knowledge: Take our quiz

 on peripheral artery disease (PAD) after you read about the condition!